SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 .. testcode:: arraysInferred

    -> shoppingList.insert(0, newElement: "Maple Syrup")
+   /> shoppingList now contains \(shoppingList.count) items
-   // shoppingList now contains 4 items
+   </ shoppingList now contains 8 items
    /> \"\(shoppingList[0])\" is now the first item in the list
    </ "Maple Syrup" is now the first item in the list